juliocbcotta/plugin_gen.flutter/flutter_plugin_generator/README.md

 ## What plugin_gen.flutter can do for you?

-It can use an abstract class and its methods/fields/getters to generate a concrete implementation for your plugin.
+It can use an abstract class and its methods/getters to generate a concrete implementation for your plugin.
 This project tries to find a good compromise between free modeling of your plugins and patterns that enables code generation while keeping the code simple and clean to read.

 ## Can I create EventChannel streams?

 Yes, you can!
-Annotate a field of type `Stream<T>` with `EventChannelStream`, give the annotation a `channelName` and run the build runner command.
+Annotate a getter of type `Stream<T>` with `EventChannelStream`, give the annotation a `channelName` and run the build runner command.